Cupra Born Review & Prices

 Interior style, infotainment and accessories

-The head-up display is one of the best on the market, but the rest of the infotainment system is often frustrating to use
+The Cupra Born has a fantastic head-up display, but the rest of the infotainment system can be really frustrating to use

 Step inside the Born and it might be familiar to anyone who has seen a Volkswagen ID3.
 There’s the same central touchscreen, which operates the vast majority of the car’s main functions.

-Like the ID3, there are no physical buttons, which will be frustrating to some as things like changing the heating via the sliding switches is much more of a faff than a traditional button or dial would be.
+Like the ID3, there are no physical buttons, which we find really frustrating as things like changing the heating via the sliding switches is much more of a faff than a traditional button or dial would be.
 Those elements aren't backlit either, which makes using them at night a bit of a challenge.

 The infotainment system itself is okay to use, if not ideal.
 An updated 12.9-inch system is now being used, which is much, much better than the old one – but still far from the best in the business as it's prone to glitches and crashes from time to time.

-If you prefer to use Apple CarPlay or Android Auto, both connect seamlessly and wirelessly to the Born’s system.
+We prefer to use Apple CarPlay or Android Auto, and both connect seamlessly and wirelessly to the Born’s system.

 The digital driver’s display is small, which means the amount of information it displays is somewhat limited.
 There’s enough for the main bits of data that you'll want to see – speed, driving data, etc – and because it moves with the steering wheel, your view of it will never be blocked, a surprisingly common issue in modern cars.